41012/pfms-support/README.md

 Version Check
 -------------------------

-To check versions of your installed files if there is an update provided
+To check versions of your installed files if there is an update provided, link describing updated: [VERSIONS](./VERSIONS.md)

 ```
 dpkg -l | grep pipes